wojsamjan/zjp/README.md

 ##### Main tools used:

-Pylint - linter, static code analyzer with extra 'symilar' command - similarities checker [Radon](https://pypi.org/project/radon/) - Radon is a Python tool that computes various metrics from the source code.
+Pylint - linter, static code analyzer with extra 'symilar' command - similarities checker.

+[Radon](https://pypi.org/project/radon/) - Radon is a Python tool that computes various metrics from the source code.

 ## Code: